-Turkey hosts the largest number of registered Syrian refugees – currently 3.3 million.
+Turkey hosts the largest number of registered Syrian refugees – currently more than 3.6 million.

 "They gave us biscuits, cheese, dates, dry meat – all very nice...
 And they gave us mats, blankets and kitchenware."

 Fayzeh, mother of three at Jordan’s Zaatari camp

 In Jordan, over 660,000 men, women and children are currently trapped in exile.
 Approximately 80 per cent of them live outside camps, while 128,000 have found sanctuary in refugee camps such as Za’atari and Azraq.

 Many have arrived with limited means to cover even basic needs, and those who could at first rely on savings or support from host families are now increasingly in need of help.
 In Jordan, about four out of five Syrian refugees (close to 80 percent ) were living under the national poverty line even before the pandemic, surviving on about US$3 a day

 Iraq also is a main host country for Syrians, with some 244,000 registered refugees, while in Egypt UNHCR provides protection and assistance to more than 130,000.

 But although life in exile can be difficult, for Syrians still at home it is also extremely challenging.

 "We felt maybe it's our turn to die.
 But we didn't want to die.
 So we made up our minds to leave."